 This expansion of awareness brings up what we know as our existential fear.
 It is what some early philosophers call the “dark night of the soul.”
 We can trace the origins of this term from the 16th-century and the poem entitled “The Dark Night” by mystic poet, Roman Catholic St. Paul of the Cross.
 He was a Carmelite friar and a priest of Spanish origin.

 Our existential fear forces us to face the implications of our physical demise.
 When you investigate this fear, it opens up your personality and instincts’ default settings.
 It is important to realize things change when we see behind the veil of our personality and society’s mechanisms.

 Additional information allows us to identify and remove roadblocks to our development.
 If we act on this new data, we can positively impact ourselves and the world.
 Each of us has our sphere of influence.

 Growth of Conscience

 We are choice makers.
 Everything we do is a choice.
 The more options we have, the greater the number of choices we have.
 The expansion of awareness shows both internal and external spheres in which we can make choices.
-This is a side effect that many weren’t expecting.
+It’s a side effect that many weren’t expecting.
 It forces us to see, and that forces us to make choices.